The $55K First Hire Crisis: What Breaks at $55K per Month and the Warning Signs at $48K

 - Yellow: 3-5 per week (seeking reassurance)

-- Red: 6+ per week (insecure, needs validation) If validation-seeking is 4 messages weekly at $49K, it will hit 8-10 at $55K.
-Hire feels neglected.
+- Red: 6+ per week (insecure, needs validation) If validation‑seeking is 4 messages weekly at $49K, it will hit 8–10 at $55K and your hire will feel neglected.

 Slower execution signals uncertainty.